 The complexity of installation depends on the pool’s size and design.
 One person can put together most inflatable pools, but large models with a frame and hard walls require two or more people.
 For example, large steel-framed above-ground pools may need two to three people for installation in a backyard.

-Q. Which is better, round or oval above-ground pools?
+Q. Which is better: round or oval above-ground pools?

 Neither is better.
 However, oval above-ground pools require a more complex frame and structure to maintain the poolâs straight sides.
 If you want an easier setup, then a round model might be better.